Gloria-M/multimodal-MER-dataset/README.md

 * tags containing song title
 * tags with similar recommendation
 * numeric tags
-* tags containing forms of word *favourite*
+* tags containing forms of word *favorite*
-* tags with musical genre *referrence*
+* tags with musical genre reference
-* tags with musical instruments *referrence*
+* tags with musical instruments reference
 * tags containing nationalities words

 In order to select the tags akin to an emotion descriptor, a list of affect-related words must first be composed.
 For this process, the affective lexicon WordNet Affect  [[Valitutti, 2004]](http://corpustext.com/reference/affect_wordnet.html) is used to create the base.
 This list is cleaned and extended with synonyms, related words and keywords contained in expressions describing motions, found using  the comprehensive Merriam-Webster online [dictionary](https://www.merriam-webster.com/dictionary/dictionary) and [thesaurus](https://www.merriam-webster.com/thesaurus).
-These words are grouped according to their meaning in 27 emotional categories, named with a corresponding emotion (\tabref{tab:chp5:emotion_groups}), using similarity paths defined in WordNet [Bentivogli et al., 2004](https://www.researchgate.net/publication/228902778_Revising_the_WORDNET_DOMAINS_Hierarchy_semantics_coverage_and_balancing) and, again, the Merriam-Webster Thesaurus.
+These words are grouped according to their meaning in 27 emotional categories, named with a corresponding emotion, using similarity paths defined in WordNet [[Bentivogli et al., 2004]](https://www.researchgate.net/publication/228902778_Revising_the_WORDNET_DOMAINS_Hierarchy_semantics_coverage_and_balancing) and, again, the Merriam-Webster Thesaurus.

 <img src="https://github.com/Gloria-M/multimodal-MER-dataset/blob/main/Images/emotions_groups.png" width=100%/>

-Before going further, words related to emotions, but which, in the context of social tags, could have ambiguous or judgemental meaning are removed from the list, as suggested in [Hu et al.,2009](https://www.semanticscholar.org/paper/Lyric-Text-Mining-in-Music-Mood-Classification-Hu-Downie/e658ec86e033aae370ba680118a04431071cafe1).
+Before going further, words related to emotions, but which, in the context of social tags, could have ambiguous or judgmental meaning are removed from the list, as suggested in [Hu et al.,2009](https://www.semanticscholar.org/paper/Lyric-Text-Mining-in-Music-Mood-Classification-Hu-Downie/e658ec86e033aae370ba680118a04431071cafe1).
 Therefore, appreciation remarks such as *'awesome', 'bad', 'fantastic', 'good', 'great', 'horrible'* which refer to the quality of music and preference words like *'adore', 'like', 'love', 'hate'* which might lead to ambiguous interpretations, are removed from the list of emotion-related words.

 In order to include all possible forms of the emotion-related words, they are stemmed to a root using the Porter Stemmer functionality provided in the [Natural Language Toolkit](https://www.nltk.org/book/).